-We have audited the consolidated financial statements of First Rock Capital Holdings Limited and its subsidiaries ("the Group"), which comprise the consolidated statement of financial position as at 31 December 2021, the consolidated statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes comprising significant accounting policies and other explanatory information.
+We have audited the consolidated financial statements of First Rock Real Estate Investments Limited (formerly First Rock Capital Holdings Limited) and its subsidiaries ("the Group"), which comprise the consolidated statement of financial position as at 31 December 2022, the consolidated statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes comprising significant accounting policies and other explanatory information.

-In our opinion, the accompanying consolidated financial statements give a true and fair view of the financial position of the Group as at 31 December 2021 and of its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, the accompanying consolidated financial statements give a true and fair view of the financial position of the Group as at 31 December 2022 and of its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS").